The 2 Best SBA Franchise Loans

 You’ll also be expected to pay a down payment of 10% of the total loan cost, at a minimum.

-Although SBA 7(a) loans are more flexible than SBA CDC/504 loans, the latter still earns its place on the table—these high-capital, long-term loans are intended specifically to purchase, refinance, or renovate major fixed assets, like real estate or equipment.
+Although SBA 7(a) loans are more flexible than SBA CDC/504 loans, the latter makes sense for that that need high-capital, long-term loans specifically to purchase, refinance, or renovate major fixed assets, like real estate or equipment.

 SBA CDC/504 loans are a bit more complex than their 7(a) counterparts.
 Technically, SBA CDC/504 loans are funded through three separate entities: